 Families and individuals selected to participate in HIP work with a real estate agent to find a house for sale in

-Homes purchased through HIP become Rondo Community Land Trust homes -- the homes are owned by the CLT homeowners, the land is held "in trust" so that affordable housing will be available to future generations of low to moderate-income homebuyers.
+Homes purchased through HIP become Rondo Community Land Trust homes -- the homes are owned by the CLT homeowner, the land is held "in trust" so that affordable housing will be available to future generations of low to moderate-income homebuyers.
 HIP homebuyers enter into the Ground Lease agreement with Rondo CLT.

 HIP Property Criteria